 alchemlyb: the simple alchemistry library¶

-alchemlyb is a library for doing alchemical free energy calculations more easily and with less prone for error.
+alchemlyb is a library for doing alchemical free energy calculations more easily.
 It includes functions for parsing data from formats common to existing MD engines, subsampling these data, and fitting these data with an estimator to obtain free energies.
 These functions are simple in usage and pure in scope, and can be chained together to build customized analyses of data.

 alchemlyb seeks to be as boring and simple as possible to enable more complex work.
 Its components allow work at all scales, from use on small systems using a single workstation to larger datasets that require distributed computing using libraries such as dask.

 The library is under active development and the API is still somewhat in flux.
 However, it is used by multiple groups in a production environment.
 We use semantic versioning to indicate clearly what kind of changes you may expect between releases.
 See Contributing for how to get in touch if you have questions or find problems.